MCMastery/osbu/README.md

 (It does wrap around - this image doesn't show the whole output) The `true` at the end of `UpdatedText.generateCarousel` tells it to generate spaces at the end of our message, so it has "padding" when the message wraps around.

+Add this color changing method to the end of `generateCarousel` method:

+    .generateColorChanger(new ChatColor[] {ChatColor.WHITE, ChatColor.GRAY, ChatColor.DARK_GRAY, ChatColor.BLACK, ChatColor.DARK_GRAY, ChatColor.GRAY});

+The code would now yield the output: https://gyazo.com/eff34a06c04a663a2aafc70f7d06a79d

 This simple code will hide a scoreboard from a `PlayerUtility` object called `player`:

     player.removeScoreboard();